cattlepoint/cattlepoint-aer3-week5/README.md

 * This is a microservice architecture.
 * Elasticity, high availability, and fault tolerance is included.
 * The design uses EKS pods for containerization.
+* The design uses EKS Auto Mode for scaling.

 ## Bonus section
 ### Cleanup